 4. Celestron PowerSeeker 70AZ

+The Celestron PowerSeeker 70AZ is the perfect decision for kids who are occupied with space science.
 It won’t dive too profoundly into your wallet, and it is lightweight enough that they can move it around without parental help.
 It can’t track objects, however.
+Pros:

 - Appropriate for the earthly survey as well